Public school (United Kingdom): Curriculum

+Academic

 The almost exclusive teaching of grammar (Latin and to a lesser extent ancient Greek) prevailed until well into the 19th century.
 Most schools were legally obliged to do so by the terms of their original endowment.
 As a response to the perceived need to modernise such a curriculum in line with commercial needs, the Grammar School Act 1840 was passed.
 This allowed schools to make an application to a court of law (rather than Parliament) to deviate from the wishes of the original founder and teach "other branches of literature and science".
-The new public schools established in the early and mid-19th century were not constrained by early endowments and therefore were able from foundation to offer a wider range of taught subjects.
+By the end of the 19th century, 'modern' subjects such as mathematics and science featured in many schools listings in The Public Schools Yearbook.

+Sport

 Rowing and cricket were important sports since the early 19th century.
 English public school football games contributed to the development of various codes of football.
+Rugby football and squash, among other sports, were invented at public schools.

 From the 1850s organised games became prominent in the curriculum, based on the precedent set at Rugby by Thomas Arnold, forming a keystone of character development through teamwork, sportsmanship and self-sacrifice.
-Hely Almond headmaster at Loretto 1862–1903, in stating 'Games in which success depends on the united efforts of many, and which also foster courage and endurance are the very lifeblood of the public school system', encapsulated the thinking of the era.
+Hely Almond, headmaster at Loretto 1862–1903, encapsulated the thinking of the era in stating "Games in which success depends on the united efforts of many, and which also foster courage and endurance are the very lifeblood of the public school system".

 The prominence of team sports prevails to the current day and is a feature by which public schools still distinguish themselves from state maintained schools.

-By the latter part of the 19th century 'modern' subjects such as mathematics and science featured in many schools listings in The Public Schools Yearbook.